epoc-ed/manual/Start-up.rst

 TEM-PC - relay server
 """""""""""""""""""""""

-Start the relay server (tem-server.py).
-This server listens for commands on a zmq socket and runs them in PyJEM before returning the result.
+The relay server on the Windows PC that controls the TEM (TEM-PC) server listens for commands on a zmq socket and runs them in PyJEM before returning the result.
 Enables control of the microscope from other computers.

 This should be done before starting the GUI.